shivansh-soni07/File-Manager-Using-React-and-Firebase/README.md

 Then open the codebase using ide or use terminal to navigate to the codebase and execute the scripts that are given below.

+Make Sure to update your project details in the .env file to run the project or you can use dummy details for using on local machine.

 ### `Install Vite Globally on your Machine`

 npm create vite@latest